Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Theoretical Framework for Curriculum Post-training on reasoning trees

-\textbf{Related Theoretical Context}.
-Indeed, the assumptions in \citet{parashar2025curriculum} closely mirror those above in the case of Approximate Policy Iteration settings.
-We discuss this comparison in App.~\ref{app:cases}.
-Furthermore, for linearly realizable Markov Decision Processes, leveraging the spanner-sampling framework of \citet{foster2025goodfoundationnecessaryefficient}, we can also prove an exponential improvement in inference-time computational complexity (Thm.~\ref{thm:curriculum-spanner}) by similar assumptions; see App.~\ref{app:cases} for details.
+\textbf{Related Theoretical Context.} The assumptions underlying Cor.~\ref{cor:curriculum-bottleneck} closely mirror those error accumulation assumptions of approximate policy iteration configurations in \citet{parashar2025curriculum}; a detailed comparison is provided in App.~\ref{app:cases}.
+Moreover, in linearly realizable Markov Decision Processes, by leveraging the spanner-sampling framework of \citet{foster2025goodfoundationnecessaryefficient}, we establish an analogous exponential improvement in inference-time computational complexity (Thm.~\ref{thm:curriculum-spanner}); see App.~\ref{app:cases} for details.
+Besides, the analysis of graph traversal tasks in \citet{ran2026outcome} can be viewed as a concrete instantiation of Cor.~\ref{cor:curriculum-bottleneck}: allocating nontrivial probability mass to short-CoT (easy) instances enables rapid convergence to policies which can length-generate, whereas training exclusively on long-CoT (hard) instances leads to exponentially vanishing gradient signals.

-In subsequent sections, we show that this theorem naturally manifests in tree-reasoning settings, where the subtasks correspond to \textit{prefix reasoning traces} \citep{parashar2025curriculum} or \textit{hint-assisted reasoning} \citep{liu2025UFT, amani2025rl} of the target task, and each parent state assigns comparable probability mass across its children, thereby satisfying Eq.~(\ref{eq:stepwise-bound}) and Eq.~(\ref{eq:global-bound}).
-We further show the representation theorem where the transformer can subsume the autoregressive reasoning tree, and proved that Eq.~(\ref{eq:relaxed_version}) holds in both RL finetuning and test-time scaling in terms of sample complexity and oracle complexity.
+\textbf{Roadmap.} In the subsequent sections, we show that the conditions of Cor.~\ref{cor:curriculum-bottleneck} naturally arise in the transformer tree-reasoning, when the base policy assigns comparable probability mass to the children at each parent state.
+In this setting, curriculum subtasks correspond to \emph{prefix reasoning traces}~\citep{parashar2025curriculum} or \emph{hint-assisted reasoning}~\citep{liu2025UFT, amani2025rl}.
+We further establish a representation theorem showing that transformers can subsume the underlying autoregressive reasoning tree, and prove that the relaxed bound in Eq.~(\ref{eq:relaxed_version}) holds for both RL fine-tuning dynamics (Thm.~\ref{thm:curriculum_finetune_bottleneck}) and test-time scaling (Thm.~\ref{thm:testtime_oracle_complexity}), in terms of sample complexity and oracle-query complexity.